Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Q: What's the must-see attraction?

 A: The Oak Bluffs Gingerbread Cottages.
-Over 300 colorful Victorian cottages with ornate trim, surrounding a central tabernacle that's a National Historic Landmark.
+Over 300 colorful Victorian cottages with ornate trim surround a central tabernacle that's a National Historic Landmark.
 Free to walk through.
 The Cottage Museum ($2) shows an original furnished interior.
-If you visit in late August, Grand Illumination Night — when hundreds of Chinese lanterns light up the cottages — has been a tradition since 1869.
+Visit in late August for Grand Illumination Night — when hundreds of Chinese lanterns light up the cottages — a tradition since 1869.

 Q: Where's the best beach?

-A: Depends what you want.
-South Beach (Katama) has the best surf and is popular with young crowds.
+A: It depends what you're after.
+South Beach (Katama) has the best surf and draws young crowds.
 State Beach on the Oak Bluffs-Edgartown road is calm, family-friendly, and right on the bike path.
 Menemsha Beach faces west for the best sunset.
 Aquinnah Beach at the base of the Gay Head Cliffs is the most dramatic setting (with a clothing-optional section).

 All public beaches are free.
 Parking ranges from free to $20 in summer.